corwinm/docker-lab-server/README.md

 ```

 3. Navigate to the folder of the service you want to run.
 (Usually start with traefik)
-    a.
-If needed, create a .env file with any secrets or config.
+    1. If needed, create a .env file with any secrets or config.
-    b.
-Run the docker compose command to start the container in the background:
+    1. Run the docker compose command to start the container in the background:
         ```bash
         sudo docker compose up -d
         ```
-    c.
-Repeate for any other services.
+    3. Repeate for any other services.